 Growing up, I ticked of all the ‘weird kid’ qualities.

-Bookworm? tick.
+Bookworm?
+Tick.
 Shy Catholic girl?
 Big tick.
 Facial scarring?
 Tick.
-Scar from open heart surgery?
+Scar from open-heart surgery?
 Tick.

-You know how everyone gets known for something for in high school?
-Try being known as that weird kid who missed the first year of high school because you had open heart surgery.
+You know how everyone gets known for something for in highschool?
+Try being known as that weird kid who missed the first year of high school because you had open-heart surgery.

-Recently after hitting rock bottom I began the journey of talking to God.
+Recently after hitting rock bottom, I began the journey of talking to God.
 And amazingly He spoke back.
 Here’s what He had to say:

 Look Back to Look Forward

 The first thing God told me was to look back in order to move forward.
 Living life just running away wallowing in your sad situation is easy.
-A life on the run is easy.
+Life on the run is easy.
 We’d rather just bury our pain somewhere within us in a I-can’t-deal-with-it-right-now attitude.
 The problem is right-now can become permanent.
 We merely just go through the motions of life without taking our hurt to God and thus start drift further away from Him.
-When we run away we allow the devil to take hold of our flaws and use it for his glory.
+When we run away we allow the devil to take hold of our flaws and use them for his glory.

 In my prayer journal there’s an anonymous quote: